ImplFerris/pico-pico/src/debugging/gdb/probe-rs-debug-probe.md

 # Debugging Embedded Rust on Raspberry Pi Pico 2 with GDB

 In this chapter, we will look at how to debug Embedded Rust programs on the Raspberry Pi Pico 2 (RP2350) using GDB.
 You will need a Debug Probe hardware and you must connect it to your Raspberry Pi Pico 2.
-Make sure you have read [this chapter](../pico-debug-probe.md) before continuing.
+Make sure you have read [chapter "Debug Probe for Raspberry Pi Pico 2"](../pico-debug-probe.md) before continuing.

 ## What a Debug Probe Gives You